-Last week the Supreme Court of the United States officially invalidated the Chevron deference doctrine.
+On June 28, the Supreme Court of the United States officially invalidated the Chevron deference doctrine.
 May it rest in pieces.

 In the event that you are not familiar with the Chevron doctrine, allow me to expand on the topic.
 Under the Chevron doctrine, now perished after 40-some years of existence, justices were excused the tortuous task of having to personally understand complex technical arguments so long as the government-employed expert deferred to in matters of fact-finding wasn’t wholly and clearly incompetent.
-If you were in public service you were right.
+If you were in public service, you were right.
 If you were an expert employed in the private sector, you were wrong.

 That’s an over-simplification of course, but it is an over-simplification of an essential truth.
 The Chevron doctrine was an extension of the Argument from Authority, the logical fallacy that increasingly plagues public discourse in America.
 The Argument from Authority supposes that one’s position, or credentials, makes one’s views more important and more likely to be correct than the views of lesser beings.
-My bachelor’s degree in chemistry, for example, supposedly makes me less qualified to comment on issues involving the environment and climate change than a climatologist who recently received their PhD.
+My bachelor’s degree in chemistry, for example, supposedly makes me less qualified to comment on issues involving the environment and climate change than a climatologist who recently received a doctorate.
 My 40 years of experience in atmospheric chemistry is thus of no consequence.

 One should cheerfully admit that some very smart, very sincere people choose to enter public service, and we should be thankful that they do.
 The flip side is that not every person who enters public service is either particularly intelligent or much invested in the “service” proposition that comes along with taking a public service position.